Summary of Article:

 Equipped for Flexibility

-The multipoint Bluetooth feature lets you connect two devices to Zulu 4 via Bluetooth simultaneously.
-To switch between devices, you simply pause audio on one and start it on the other without having to unpair and re-pair devices.
-The Zulu 4’s 10% longer mic boom gives you more freedom in mic positioning for better voice pickup, and the longer upper cable gives you more options in cable-routing for a clean and tidy cockpit.
+The Zulu 4 adds dual Bluetooth so pilots can connect to two-devices simultaneously.
+Simply pause audio on one device and start it on the other without having to unpair and repair your devices.
+The Zulu 4 also offers a 10% longer mic boom for improved placement for better voice pickup, and a longer upper cable for cleaner cockpit cable-routing.

 I need an Android app for the Delta Zulu before I can buy one!